amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 State
 =====

-Sublist `"State`" allows the user to initialize physical fields using a variety of tools.
+List `"State`" allows the user to initialize physical fields using a variety of tools.

 .. code-block:: xml